There are five basic steps to start guiding.

 As a starting point, try using exposure durations in the range

-visible in the main display.
+of one to three seconds.
 If you want to de-select a star without

 choosing another one, you can do a shift-click anywhere on the image display window.
 If you are just

-starting with this
+starting with your

 affects the signal strength (brightness) of the selected star - a

 stand out better from the background and will generally produce